Skip to Content

 CONTACT MJA TODAY

 MJA is committed to ensuring that U.S. government contractors and their families receive the maximum benefits they are entitled to under law.
 MJA has successfully helped injured contractors just like you obtain medical benefits and financial compensation under the DBA.
 Our experienced attorneys can investigate your case, provide trusted advice, and help you submit a claim.
-Contact us today for your free consultation.
+Contact us today for your consultation.

 Defense Base Act (DBA) Frequently Asked Questions